Jbleezy/BO1-Reimagined/README.md

 ### Equipment
 * Limit of 120 mines placed on the map at once (each player can place equal amount of mines in coop)
-* Fixed a bug where a tactical grenade wouldn't work if it was thrown before a previously thrown tactical grenade had activated
 * Grenades now cannot be thrown faster than intended when throwing a grenade right after after throwing one
 * Lethal grenades: impact damage - 30
+* Fixed a bug where tactical grenades wouldn't work if they were thrown before a previously thrown tactical grenade had activated
+* Tactical grenades now always stay upright

 #### Bouncing Betty
 * Can now explode after being placed for 1 second (previously 2 seconds)